chung-leong/mocha-skip-if/README.md

 skip.condition('browser', isBrowser);
 ```

-Now you can both `skip.if.browser` and `skip.if.browser.is.chrome` as conditions.
+Now you can use both `skip.if.browser` and `skip.if.browser.is.chrome`.

-Note that the module will scan function object for attached properties.
+Note that the module will scan function objects for attached properties.
 The following would accomplished the same goal:

 ```js
 function isBrowser() {